 Figure 72.
 Phosphorus reductions from BMPs are tracked by phosphorus captured (PC), as shown in this schematic.
+The 3,350 lbs of captured phosphorus in Figure 59 represents an 20% reduction from baseline load of 16,652 lbs TP/yr.
+The reduction is estimated from multiple BMPs implemented on 4,240 cropland acres, which is appx 10% of the total cropland acres in the watershed.
+This reduction makes progress towards, but will not meet the Upper Fox-Wolf River TMDL phosphorus reduction targets in the watershed.
+The reduction targets vary by sub-basin and range from 0-80%.

 Soil Delivery to Edge-of-Field (EOF).
 For each BMP, edge-of-field soil erosion is calculated using the Revised Universal Soil Loss Equation (RUSLE 2).